 Coloring Cold Porcelain

 Cold porcelain resembles sugar pastes and fondants in its working characteristics.
-It is fairly soft and does not hold sharp detail although it can be shaped into very thin sections (flower petals) with some transparency.
-It 'frills' and waves easily along fine edges so for larger flower miniatures it works well.
-There are some miniaturists who use this material for small scale flower work (Diane Gould (Harfield) is probably the best known This is not a material which can be layered for 'caning' like polymer clay.
-Most items made from cold porcelain are fairly small as cracking becomes a problem with larger models.
-The material is easy to layer and assemble using pva glue.
+It is fairly soft and does not hold sharp detail although it can be shaped into very thin sections with some transparency.
+It "frills" and waves easily along fine edges so for the crafting of flower petals in floral miniatures, it works well.

-When working with cold porcelain you will want to have on hand standard modeling tools, as well as texturing tools, a container of cornstarch/cornflower to dust your tools to prevent sticking, and some hand cream or baby oil, to coat your hands or tools to prevent sticking.
-To blend successive layers of cold porcelain or 'join' parts you may need to wet the main section with a bit of water or sand it slightly to give it tooth (if it has dried) before you can add on the additional layers.
+When working with cold porcelain you will want to have standard modeling tools on hand as well as texturing tools, a container of cornstarch/cornflower to dust your tools to prevent sticking, and some hand cream or baby oil to coat your hands or tools.
+To blend successive layers of cold porcelain or "join" parts you may need to wet the main section with a bit of water or sand it slightly to give it tooth (if it has dried) before you can add on the additional layers.

 Storing and Displaying Cold Porcelain Models

-Take care how and where you store or display cold porcelain items.
-As cold porcelain will absorb slight amounts of moisture and is not entirely waterproof, it may need to be protected from moisture or humidity once thoroughly dry using some type of waterproof varnish (acrylic varnish).
+Take care of how and where you store or display cold porcelain items.
+As cold porcelain will absorb slight amounts of moisture and is not entirely waterproof, it may need to be protected from moisture or humidity once thoroughly dry using some type of waterproof acrylic varnish.
 A thorough coating of acrylic paint over the surface may also act as a protectant.
 Cold porcelain models should not be subjected to humid or wet environments.
 If possible, display cold porcelain items in protective glass or acrylic cases, which include a small drying agent package of silica gel to absorb any humidity.